yoren/wp-a11y-docs/docs/contribute/index.md

 # How to contribute to the Knowledge Base

-Do you want to help maintaining and extending this website?
+Do you want to help maintain and extend this website?

 {: .note }
 Please note: we use GitHub to maintain and extend the content of the knowledge base.
 A [GitHub account](https://github.com) is free.